pnucolab/VarCas-OFFinder/command-line interface/README.md

   ```
   ./vcf-cas-offinder.py -i input_vcf_file_path -r reference_genome_path -t target_sequence_input_file_name -d device_id
   ```
+   - for device_id you can use G, C or A
-   G represents using GPU devices, while C stands for CPUs.
-If you have multiple GPU or CPU IDs, you can specify them as G0 for GPU device ID 0 and G1 for ID 1 to limit the number    of devices used.
+    - G represents using GPU devices, while C stands for CPUs.
+A represents accelerators.
+If you have multiple GPU or CPU IDs, you can specify them as G0 for GPU device ID 0 and
+      G1 for ID 1 to limit the number of devices used.
 - For a short help, try running ./vcf-cas-offinder.py -h
   ```
   ./vcf-cas-offinder.py -h